CopernicaMarketingSoftware/Documentation/Yothalot/php-job.md

 $job->start();
 ```

-## Adding input data

-The `add()` method is used to add input data to the job.
-You must add the input
-data before you start the job.
-All the data that you add to the job will be passed
-to the `map()` method in your own mapreduce object, or to the `process()` method
-if you had assigned a race algorithm.

-There is a one-to-one relation between the number of times that you call the
-`add()` method and the number of mapper or races processes that are started on the cluster:
-every call to the `add()` method automatically results in a mapper or races process that
-is started, and the value that you pass to this add() function is used as the
-input data for the `map()` or `process()` method of this mapper or racer process.

-Because of this direct relation, it is best practice to only add things like file names to
-your job, so that the processes will have plenty of stuff to process, and
-that no trivial processes are started.

-If you do add a file name to the job, you must of course make sure that this
-file is available on every node in the cluster, because you can not know in
-advance on which server a job is going to run.
-It is therefore advisable to
-store the input data on GlusterFS.

 ## Controlling the server

 Every call to the `add()` method results in a process that is started
 somewhere on the Yothalot cluster.
 This is done randomly: the first available
 node receives the job.
-However, if you want to control on which server the
-mapper is going to run, you can use the `server()` or `file()` methods to pass
-a hint to the Yothalot framework about the server that can best be used to run
-the job.
+However, this may not always be the best choice.
+Since
+Yothalot uses a distributed file system it would be ideal to run the process
+on a server where the data is locally available to avoid network overhead.
+For this purpose members `file()` and `server()` are created.
+The `file()`

-The `server()` and `file()` methods do *exactly the same* as the `add()` method,
+and `server()` methods do *exactly the same* as the `add()` method,
 with one exception: they accept a second parameter that you can use to give a
-hint on which server to run the job:
+hint on which server to run the job.
+The hint in `file()` is the filename
+so Yothalot knows that the data you pass belongs to that particular filename
+and the process should be scheduled on a server where that file is locally
+available.
+If you pass only one parameter in `file()` it assumes that that
+parameter is the filename.
+Member `server()` takes as a hint the server name
+on which the process ideally should run.
+You can use it like:

 ```php
 // construct a job